-Gary Streeter: To ask the Secretary of State for Health, what estimate his Department has made of the number of nursing students who were overpaid loans and maintenance grants by the Students Loans Company.
+Gary Streeter: To ask the Secretary of State for Education, what estimate his Department has made of the number of nursing students who were overpaid loans and maintenance grants by the Students Loans Company.

-Gary Streeter: To ask the Secretary of State for Transport, what steps his Department is taking to increase mobile telephone coverage alongside inter-city rail networks throughout the South West to improve on-board connectivity.
+Gary Streeter: To ask the Secretary of State for Education, what steps his Department is taking to support nursing students who were overpaid loan and maintenance grants by the Student Loans Company.